Josef Gangl

-Josef "Sepp" Gangl (September 12, 1910 – May 5, 1945) was a German Major of the Wehrmacht and hero of the Austrian Resistance.
-He died on May 5, 1945 at Itter Castle, Tyrol.
-He took part in the defense of Itter Castle against troops of the 17th SS Panzer Grenadier Division "Götz von Berlichingen" with soldiers of the Wehrmacht, the US Army and French prisoners, and lost his life in the process.
-He is remembered as a war hero of the Austrian Resistance against the Nazi regime.
+Josef "Sepp" Gangl (September 12, 1910 – May 5, 1945) was a German major of the Wehrmacht who became a member of the Austrian Resistance very late in the Second World War.
+He was killed in action on May 5, 1945, at Itter Castle, Tyrol.
+He took part in the defense of Castle Itter against troops of the 17th SS Panzer Grenadier Division "Götz von Berlichingen" with soldiers of the Wehrmacht, the US Army and French prisoners, and lost his life in the process when he took a bullet to protect former French prime minister Paul Reynaud.
+He is remembered as a hero of the Austrian Resistance against the Nazi regime.

 Life

 Youth

 Josef Gangl was born on September 12, 1910, in Obertraubling, Kingdom of Bavaria, the son of an official of the Royal Bavarian State Railways and a former shop assistant.
 When he was a toddler, the family moved to Peißenberg in Upper Bavaria, where Josef's younger siblings were born.

 Reichswehr

 On November 1, 1928, Gangl joined the Reichswehr, which was then limited to 100,000 men, in order to begin a career as a professional soldier in Artillery Regiment 7 in Nuremberg.
 He stayed there until September 1929, in order to serve in Artillery Regiment 5 in Ulm.